‘The Cock and the Jasp’ from Morall Fabillis by Robert Henryson

 [Public Domain via Wikimedia Commons]

 Aesop’s Fables are often thought of as meant for children, using a story about animals to teach and explain a moral lesson.
-This text, from fifteenth-century courtly Scotland and written by Robert Henryson in a version of English known as Middle Scots, shows a very different way of thinking about what a fable is, how it might be read, and how Aesop’s wisdoms were repurposed in each age as they travelled across geographical and cultural distances.
+This text, from fifteenth-century courtly Scotland and written by Robert Henryson in Middle Scots, shows a very different way of thinking about what a fable is, how it might be read, and how Aesop’s wisdoms were repurposed in each age as they travelled across geographical and cultural distances.

 In this fable, a cock finds a jewel in a dung heap whilst scratching for food.
 Reasoning that the jewel is of no use to him (and vice versa), the cock leaves it behind, preferring the simple nourishment of corn and chaff.